novuhq/novu/docs/docs/platform/preferences.md

 In some cases, you don't want the subscriber to be able to unsubscribe from mandatory notifications such as Account Verification, Password Reset, etc...

 In those cases you can turn off the toggle `Users will be able to manage subscriptions` in channel settings.
 Template will become `critical`, once this toggle is turned `OFF`.
-By default every template is `non-critical` and subscribers can manage channel subscription preferences irrespective of template-level channel preferences.
+By default, every template is `non-critical` and subscribers can manage channel subscription preferences irrespective of template-level channel preferences.
 Critical template will not show on the subscriber preferences page.

 ## Get subscriber preferences